Elephant418/Ubiq/API.md

 bool  \UType::hasExplicitAttribute( $reference, $param )
 ```

-For example, the attribute selector functions to get the class name of an object:
+For example, the attribute selector functions to get the namespace of an object:

 ```php
 string \UObject::getNamespace( &$reference )